Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • paroxysmal tachycardia

-The drug is available in the form of tablets, syrup, metered-dose aerosol, inhalation powder, inhalation solution, injection solution.
+The medicine is available in the form of tablets, syrup, metered-dose aerosol, powder for inhalation, solution for inhalation, solution for injection.

 Fenoterol has a rapid bronchodilator effect (expands the lumen of the bronchi).
-It is used to prevent and quickly relieve bronchospasm caused by any reason.
+Used to prevent and quickly relieve bronchospasm caused by any reason.
 This drug increases the frequency and volume of breathing.
 Increases the function of the ciliated epithelium of the bronchi.
-The duration of the bronchospasmolytic action is 8 hours maximum.
+The duration of the bronchospasmolytic effect is 8 hours maximum.

-The dosage is selected by the doctor in each case.
-Often to remove acute attack asphyxiation, adults and children from 6 years of age are given the medicine in a single dose of 0.2 mg (1 inhalation of an aerosol containing 0.2 mg in 1 dose or 2 inhalations of an aerosol containing 0.1 mg in 1 dose).
-If ineffective after 5 minutes, inhalation is repeated.
-Further, the drug can be applied again only after 6 hours, not earlier.
+The dosage is selected by the doctor in each specific case.
+Often to remove acute attack for choking, adults and children over 6 years of age are given the medicine in a single dose of 0.2 mg (1 breath of an aerosol containing 0.2 mg in 1 dose or 2 breaths of an aerosol containing 0.1 mg in 1 dose).
+If ineffective, inhalation is repeated after 5 minutes.
+Then the drug can be used again only after 6 hours, not earlier.

-As a prophylaxis of bronchospasm, one breath of an aerosol (with a content of 0.2 mg per breath) is prescribed for children from 6 to 16 years old 2 times a day, for adults three times a day.
+To prevent bronchospasm, one breath of aerosol (containing 0.2 mg in one breath) is prescribed to children from 6 to 16 years old 2 times a day, adults three times a day.
 Children 4-6 years old should take no more than 1 breath 4 times a day.
-Fenoterol should not be taken more than 4 times a day.
+No one should take Fenoterol more than 4 times a day.

 Possible side effects: